DigitalDuquette/Tableau-PostgreSQL/README.md

 Workbook data.

 Primary focus is to show if analysts are missing About section information matching our data governance documentation needs.

+### past-actions.sql

+Each and every action taken by all Tableau Server users, from workbook access to view access, see the last 6 months of data on what actions were taken on server in detail.

+More information for recent term than the 'Who Has Seen This View' functionality built into server.